Prolong the Life of Your HVAC Unit with Duct Cleaning Services

 - Leak detection: When ducts have air leaks, the warm or cool air that’s supposed to go into your home may escape into places that don’t need it, like between the walls.
 Therefore, to maintain the comfort levels in your home, your HVAC unit has to work harder to compensate for the lost air.
 While performing duct cleaning, Portland contractors may also inspect the ductwork for energy wasting air leaks or splits.

 - Improve the quality of indoor air: Ducts are a treasure trove of allergens.
 Even if you don’t suffer from allergies, the dust that accumulates may become the perfect environment for bacteria and dust mites.
 Other items that may lurk in ductwork include dead insects, rodent droppings, cobwebs, dead skin cells, particulates from building materials and mold spores.
+Learn more on how to improve your indoor air quality here.

 How the Pros Clean Ducts